-In addition, when compared to standard absorption curves for Chlorophyll A, B and F, and Beta Carotene (shown below), the matches are almost perfect:
+In addition, when compared to standard absorption curves for Chlorophyll A, B and F, and Beta Carotene (shown below), the BMC's matches are almost perfect:

-Above: Photo of the ELPL-COB-100W-PF COB, with 40% of our emissions biased toward the red range of the PAR spectrum, and 60% towards the blue.
-This is achieved by using our proprietary, custom broadband phosphor formulations.
+Left: Photo of the ELPL-BMC-100W COB, with a 90+ % match to the McCree curve.
+This is achieved by using Multiple wavelengths/bands of LEDs along with our proprietary, custom broadband phosphor formulations.